Shawn8z/FM_project_2/README.md

 1. Should place a:visited selector before any other action base selector, if not it will overwrite all selector`s styling before it.
 2. Adding background image in CSS.
 3. A better understanding of when and where should different types of units be used.
-4. Understand how different font weights work in the same font family.
+4. Understand how different font weight work in the same font family.

 ## Author